 In this article, I’m giving you my thoughts on Orangewood Guitars and review their product line (some of which I own personally), and see it they’re worth buying.

-The Best Orangewood Guitars in 2021
+The Best Orangewood Acoustic Guitars

 The Echo Torreified Spruce Live comes with a dreadnought body and is made of different wood species.

 Notably, its back and sides are made of layered Pau Ferro, and its top wood is made of torrefied Sitka spruce.